ericwbailey/ericwbailey.website/source/published/heres-how-to-instruct-a-llm-to-reference-the-aria-authoring-practices-guide.md

   order: 5
 ---

-Say you’re building a LLM and training it to make good frontend code.
+Say you’re working with a LLM and training it to write good frontend code.
 [Good frontend code is accessible code](https://annaecook.com/writing/2026/2/2/accessible-design-is-digital-infrastructure), so of course you want to instruct the LLM to produce it.

 However, [the bulk of frontend code on the web is inaccessible](https://webaim.org/projects/million/#errors) to some degree.
 Also know here that LLMs are trained on the majority of the world’s frontend code.
 Similarly, many contemporary LLM-friendly UI libraries claim to be accessible, but may have varying degrees of support when manually evaluated.